Zeioth/none-ls-autoload.nvim/README.md

 ### How to install them

-You install the dependency, and tell `none-ls-autoload.nvim` where to find it with the option `external_sources`.
+* You install the dependency
+* Then you tell `none-ls-autoload.nvim` where to find it with the option `external_sources`.

 ```lua
 {